What does the Office of the Federal Public Defender (FPD) for the District of Oregon do?

 You don’t have to be a citizen to work for the Federal Public Defender’s Office, there are some restrictions though:

-By federal law, to be eligible, candidates must: be U.S. Citizens, or owe their allegiance to the U.S., or be admitted as a refugee or granted asylum and seeking citizenship, or be lawful permanent resident seeking citizenship.
+By federal law, to be eligible, candidates must: be U.S. Citizens, or owe their allegiance to the U.S., or be admitted as a refugee or granted asylum and seeking citizenship, or be lawful permanent resident "actively seeking citizenship."
+Actively seeking citizenship in this case, specifically means that a lawful permanent resident intend to apply for citizenship as soon as you are eligible, or have applied for citizenhip within 6 months of becoming eligible.

 Should I be worried about the background check?